FahriPutra00/FahriPutra00/README.md

 - [LinkedIn](https://www.linkedin.com/in/fahriputra)

 Feel free to explore my repositories to see some of my data-driven projects.
 If you have any questions, ideas, or just want to connect, don't hesitate to reach out!

-Looking forward to connecting with fellow data enthusiasts!

 <!--
 **FahriPutra00/FahriPutra00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.